docsbydesign/piClinic_API_sample/README.md

 Opens a piClinic session to search for the ICD-10 codes that contain a specific text in English and then closes the session.

-This script imports the session methods from `piclinic_session.py` and then calls the **icd** resource to search for the ICD-10 codes based on their description in English.
+This script imports the session methods from `piclinic_session.py` and then calls the _**icd**_ resource to search for the ICD-10 codes based on their description in English.

-This script makes an API call similar to the `Get an ICD code by description search` request in the Postman collection.
+This script makes an API call like the `Get an ICD code by description search` request in the Postman collection.

 Try changing the search text to look up some other ICD-10 codes.